DATA PRIVACY AND PROTECTION NEWSLETTER JULY 2019 – PART II

 Mr Green adds that: “This concern is no different in the Middle East, with cyber security peers and those within trusted communities also relaying their efforts to continually optimize security control detection and protection strategies to mitigate newly observed techniques.
 As a simplistic measure, the scale of the ransomware threat is evident as we look at active observable data (domains, IPs, hashes, URLs, etc.) from the last 90 days in the Anomali ThreatStream platform that shows ~460k indicators that have been marked with a “ransomware” tag from Anomali Threat Research and the wider Anomali Preferred Partner (APP) network.”

-Advices offered by Mr Green: “There is established ransomware impact prevention guidance which should be considered by
+Advices offered by Mr Green: “There is established ransomware impact prevention guidance which should be considered by all:

 In 2018, IBM & Michigan-based Ponemon Institute published study on data breach wherein they interviewed more than 2,200 IT, data protection and compliance professionals from 477 companies that have experienced a data breach in the said year.
 The study revealed that the average cost of data breaches in 2018 for the two biggest economies of Gulf – the UAE and Saudi Arabia – was $5.31m.
 The report further highlighted that the UAE and Saudi Arabia collectively spent $1.47m on post data breach response - the second-highest after the US that spent $1.76m.